 Ordering Please contact us directly for any enquiry relating to prints, licensing images or private commissions.
 Please email firstname.lastname@example.org or email@example.com (USA enquiries) and you will receive a response within 48 hours.
 We can then provide information on availability and pricing.
 Many editions are sold on an incremental basis, so the prices increase as the prints sell out, therefore prices are subject to change, without prior notification on the website.

-Payment PayPal is accepted through this website, but other methods of payment can be arranged, including personal cheque, credit card or online transfer – please discuss your preferred method of payment at the time of ordering.
-GBP, USD, EUR and other currencies can be accepted by PayPal.
+Payment PayPal and Credit Cards are accepted through this website, but other methods of payment can be arranged – please discuss your preferred method of payment at the time of ordering.
+GBP, USD, EUR and other currencies can be accepted.

 Each print is made to order and as such, standard delivery times may be extended slightly.

 Prints are mailed via land or airmail depending on your country of residence.

 Prints are mailed using mail tubes for ultimate protection of the print.
 Small prints may be mailed using flat mailers with protective inserts.

 Each print is vetted and sent off in pristine condition.
 Any damage would be caused in transit.
 As such, we recommend you instantly contact your delivery company and us in order to advise all parties of any damage.
 Damaged goods are very isolated cases.

 Please take the utmost care when removing your print from the tube and handle your print with care.

 Please do not hesitate to contact us if you have any concerns regarding the delivery of your order.
 When contacting us, please let us know your order number and the full delivery address.